Our top picks for where to buy, sell and trade crypto.

 - AAVE.
 AAVE is a decentralised borrowing and lending platform.
-Interest rates are adjusted by an algorithm based on supply and demand.
+APY rates are adjusted by an algorithm based on supply and demand.

 - MakerDAO.
 This is a credit platform where users can deposit cryptocurrency in return for the US dollar-pegged stablecoin DAI.
-Users then earn interest, which is added to their DAI holdings.
+Users then earn yield, which is added to their DAI holdings.